 - Beco Toddler carrier – our favorite option for hiking with bigger kids (best for kids 2 and up).

 - Boba Carrier – this carrier is awesome for hiking, especially with an older toddler or child.
-The foot rests on the Boba mean that your child’s legs can be supported instead of dangling, making this a very comfy ride for them, too.
+The footrests on the Boba mean that your child’s legs can be supported instead of dangling, making this a very comfy ride for them, too.

 - Tula Carriers – Tulas are generally comfortable for a wide range of babywearers and the adjustable shoulder makes breastfeeding easy.
 Tula’s Free to Grow carrier is amazing for hiking with smaller babies.
-They also make Standard carrier and the Tula Toddler carrier, which is a great choice for toddler baby carrying (suitable only for toddlers least 18 months, 25 lbs and wearing 2T or longer pants).
-If you are hiking in warm weather or get hot easily, Tula has a Coast version, which has a center mesh panel for additional airflow and coolness – see the Tula Coast standard size and the Tula Coast Toddler size
+They also make Standard carrier and the Tula Toddler carrier, which is a great choice for toddler baby carrying (suitable only for toddlers at least 18 months, 25 lbs, and wearing 2T or longer pants).
+If you are hiking in warm weather or get hot easily, Tula has a Coast version, which has a central mesh panel for additional airflow and coolness – see the Tula Coast standard size and the Tula Coast Toddler size

 - Pikkolo Baby Carrier – our most versatile carrier.
 For hiking, I recommend the support belt accessory for kids over 20 lbs.
-The Pikkolo is a great choice if you’d like a small baby to be able to look over your shoulder or if you would really prefer for your baby to be in the front facing forward position.
+The Pikkolo is a great choice if you’d like a small baby to be able to look over your shoulder or if you would really prefer for your baby to be in the front-facing forward position.

 - DIDYMOS Meh Dai great choice if you want something without buckles.
 Many people love to hike with meh dais because they are much more minimalist and streamlined than buckle carriers.
 They also pack up more tightly!

 For hikes of several days or more, I recommend a frame backpack.
 My favorite was a Kelty carrier from REI.